Metocean

 Bringing the value of applied oceanography and meteorology into operations planning, designing better offshore and onshore structures, and improving the safety of personnel, assets and operations

 An understanding of Metocean – applied meteorology and oceanography – is essential for the safe and efficient design, and operation, of offshore installations.
-It primarily covers the study of wind, wave current and tidal conditions at the location of the installation.
+It includes, primarily, the study of wind, wave, current and tidal conditions affecting a new or existing installation.
 However, other parameters, such as air and sea temperature, visibility and ice conditions may also be important, depending on the location and type of operations.

 ‘Once in a hundred years’ extreme metocean conditions need to be accounted for in the design stage – and estimating extreme values associated with return periods of 100 years and beyond is an area of active research.

-Twice a year, the metocean community of the oil and gas industry arranges meetings to discuss progress of the various Joint Industry Projects (JIPs), in which it is involved.
+Twice a year, the Metocean community of the oil and gas industry arranges a week of meetings to discuss progress of the various Joint Industry Projects (JIPs), in which it funds and provides technical steer.
 These have included:

-- Generating hindcast databases of regions such as the South China Sea, West Africa and North Sea
+- Generating long historical (hindcast) databases of regions such as the South China Sea, West Africa and North Sea

 Attendance at the individual meetings is restricted to the participating company representatives unless the respective chairman has previously agreed otherwise beforehand.